-There are a few plumbing jobs that you are allowed to carry out yourself.
+There are a few plumbing jobs that you can carry out yourself.
 However, there is still a risk of things going wrong, so make sure you know what you’re doing first.

-You are able to install household appliances such as dishwashers or washing machines.
-However, a water filter has to be fitted by a licensed plumber.
+You can install household appliances such as dishwashers or washing machines.
+However, only a licensed plumber can fit a water filter.
 Exceptions are filters with a push-on connection fitted to the outlet of a kitchen tap or the stand-alone tank or bottle filter.

 Repairing or replacing taps, tap washers or plugs can be a DYI plumbing job.

-Just like with the taps, it is not against the law to fix a leaking shower head yourself.
+Just like with the taps, it is OK to fix a leaking shower head yourself.

-Ball valves, float valves and ball cocks in toilet cisterns can be repaired or replaced.
+You can repair or replace ball valves, float valves and ball cocks in toilet cisterns.

-Homeowners can also work on a water reticulation system when there are no sanitary fixtures or appliances attached.
+Homeowners can also work on a water reticulation system that has no sanitary fixtures or appliances attached.
 For example, you can work on a rainwater collection tank that feeds gardens.
 But, if the pipe work from the rainwater collection tank also supplies a toilet, an authorised plumber would need to run all the pipework and subsequent fittings, including the irrigation system.

 Need some plumbing advice?

-Maybe are wanting to carry out a DIY plumbing job, but aren’t sure if it is legal.
+Maybe are wanting to carry out a DIY plumbing job but aren’t sure if it is legal.
 If that’s the case, please contact us.
-We can advise on whether the job is safe and legal to do yourself or if you need to get in one of our plumbers.
+We can advise on whether the job is safe and legal to do yourself or if you need to call one of our plumbers.

 Need an Authorised Plumber?

-The plumbing team at FlowFix are authorised plumbers who are trained to the highest standards and are experienced in residential and commercial plumbing.
+The plumbing team at FlowFix are authorised plumbers.
+We are trained to the highest standards and are experienced in residential and commercial plumbing.
 NZ licensed plumbers protect our community by ensuring we have safe, clean water that is free of contamination, and by making sure our sewage waste is safely piped away without endangering anybody’s health.